 Previously Mr. Dillenseger advised stakeholders on the financial restructuring of Thomas Cook.
 He also acted as Chief Restructuring Officer (CRO) for the Net Jets franchise with National Air Services (flynas) in Saudi Arabia.
 He also acted as country head for Lehman Brothers in Korea, Taiwan and the Philippines, managing the loan and real estate portfolios.
 He was also head of Lehman Brothers Russia, Turkey and Poland, and the Lehman Brothers European Mezzanine fund.
 On other engagements, he served as CRO for Fantuzzi Group (container crane manufacturer) and as Chief Financial Officer (CFO) of its production entity in Xiamen, China.
 He also served as CFO of Schulte GmbH (a German wholesaler and retailer of sanitary, heating and civil engineering products) and as CFO and Chief Executive Officer (CEO) of a German information technology company.

-Before joining A&M, Mr. Dillenseger was a corporate finance manager with PricewaterhouseCoopers U.K. and Germany.
-He acted as interim CFO of the merged telecom units (mobile, fixed and data) of the German conglomerates EON (former VEBA) and RWE.
+Before joining A&M, Mr. Dillenseger was a Manager with PwC’s Corporate Finance and Business Recovery Services practice in the U.K. and Germany.
+During this time, he acted as interim CFO of the merged telecommunications units of the German conglomerates EON and RWE.

-Mr. Dillenseger earned a Diplom-Kaufmann (German MBA equivalent) from University of the Saarland, Germany, majoring in corporate finance, corporate and civil law and management information systems.
-He also attended a master of business studies program at Michael Smurfit Graduate School of Business, University College in Dublin, Ireland, as part of a scholarship from the European Union.
+Mr. Dillenseger earned a Diplom-Kaufmann (German MBA equivalent) from University of the Saarland, Germany.
+He also attended a Master of Business Studies programme at Michael Smurfit Graduate School of Business, University College in Dublin, Ireland, as part of a scholarship from the European Union.
 A German/British national, he is fluent in German and English.